Library videoconferencing technology makes connectivity easier and more accessible for a range of remote communication needs in the Austin community:

 Remote General Citizen Communication

 Austinites have asked that the City make it easier for individuals to participate in council meetings.
 Time is set aside at 12 noon at each council meeting for a maximum of 10 individuals to address the council on topics of their choice.
-For those unable to travel to City Hall, videoconferencing for Remote Citizen Communication is available at one Library in each of the City Council districts, except in the district where City Hall is located.
+For those unable to travel to City Hall, videoconferencing for Remote Citizen Communication is available at all Austin Public Library locations, except at the Central Library which is in the district where City Hall is located.
 City Hall will remain the District 9 Citizen Communications venue.

 For more information about General Citizen Communication visit austintexas.gov/department/citizen-participation-council-meetings.